Gys/plantproxy-docs/content/quickstart.md

 More phone details [here](/docs/nfc-capable-mobiles).

 {{< callout type="warning" >}}
 Do not enter any plant details yet.
-The location is also stored, therefore details should be added at the location of the plant.
+The location is also stored; therefore, details should be added only at the location of the plant.
 {{< /callout >}}
 ### Add your first plant

-Attach one of your tags to a plant and scan it.
-Give the plant a name with description and save.
-Finally add your first observation with a photo.
+Attach one tag to a plant and scan it.
+Give the plant a name with a description and save.
+Finally, add your first *observation* with a nice photo!

 {{% /steps %}}

-### Done!
+### Done

 Check your [dashboard](https://app.plantproxy.com/dashboard) to see your land!

-Now that you know how it works keep adding plants :)
+Now that you know how it works, add more plants :)